Augmentations and immersed Lagrangian fillings: Every augmentation is induced by an immersed filling

 If the $\sigma_{k-1}$ is a switch, then we apply (B4) to do a Pinch Move followed by a Type I and Type II Move:

 Finally, if $\sigma_{k-1}$ is not a switch, we use (B3) and apply a Cusp Tangency Move followed by a Type III Move:

 Then, induction on $n$ applies. \end{itemize}

 This completes the proof when $\rho \neq 1$.
 The only place where the hypothesis $\rho \neq 1$ was used in the above induction was Subcase A of Case 5 where (B5) was applied to remove a Legendrian unknot component.
 When $\rho =1$, instead of applying (B5) for this subcase, we can simply apply a Legendrian isotopy to move the unknot component to the left of the rest of the front.
-In this manner, the inductive argument produces a cobordism $\Sigma$ from a disjoint union of standard Legendrian unknots (each with 2 cusps and no crossings) to $\Lambda$ together with an MCF $\mathcal{C}$ on $\Sigma$ extending $\mathcal{C}_\Lambda$.
-Finally, we can apply the ($\leftarrow$) direction of the Pinch Move to join all of the unknots into a single unknot via a cobordism.
-The MCF $\mathcal{C}$ extends in a clear way over this cobordism.
+In this manner, the inductive argument produces a cobordism $\Sigma$ from a disjoint union of standard Legendrian unknots (each with 2 cusps and no crossings) to $\Lambda$ together with an MCF $\mathcal{C}$ on $\Sigma$ extending $\mathcal{C}_\Lambda$. \dr{Finally, we can apply the (B6) to use the ($\leftarrow$) direction of the Pinch Move to join all of the unknots into a single unknot via a cobordism.}

 \end{proof}